Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 - Ready for v11 version.

+## v11.306.8
+- Improve visibility of Dark Mode Player Sheet.
+- Improve visibility with Dark Theme for Interactive Token Tooltip.
+- Fix the visibility in the Custom modifier window.

 ## v11.306.7
-- fix an alignment Issue with Carousel combat tracker.
+- Fix an alignment Issue with Carousel combat tracker.

 ## v11.306.6
 - New option : Dark Theme Interactive Token Tooltip.
 - Dark Mode player sheet updated improved.

 ## v11.306.5
-- fix the problem with Monk's little details and opaque windows.
+- Fix the problem with Monk's little details and opaque windows.

 ## v11.306.4
 - New option with a toggle for conditions in circle.